Reviews You Can Rely On

 Credit: Trish Matheny

-The heaviest shoes that we tested included the Keen Targhee III Low and the Keen Targhee IV Low that were the heaviest in the review, weighing 1.74 pounds and 2.08 pounds for a US Women's size 8.5.
+The heaviest shoes that we tested were the Keen Targhee IV Low that were the heaviest in the review, weighing 2.08 pounds for a US Women's size 8.5.
 The Oboz Sawtooth X Low Waterproof weighed in at 1.88 pounds and felt equally as heavy as the Keen models.
 The Merrell Moab 3 WP and Merrell Moab 3 weighed in around 1.7 and 1.78 pounds, yet the Moab 3 felt lighter underfoot due to its mesh lining and more flexible upper.
 Though most of these examples are only a few ounces heavier than our lightest contenders, most the designs feature a bulky leather construction with additional volume that makes for a heavier feel on the trails.
 It is also worth mentioning that in most cases, the added weight for these hiking shoes translates to increased durability and a long-lasting, if heavy, hiking shoe design.

 hiking shoes womens - hiking shoes that feature beefy outsoles, like the merrell moab 3...